amwillson/GJAM_STEPPS/README.md

 - **climate_dimensions.R**: helper file with the maximum extent of climate domain for use in 2.1.process_climate.R
 - **funs.R**: helper functions for formatting STEPPS arrays (melt_array) and mapping study region (map_states)
+- **install_packages.R**: installs all required packages for all parts of the analysis.
+When possible, the specific version of the package used in the analysis will be installed using the remotes package
 - **deprecated**: contains a small number of deprecated scripts that are ultimately not used
 - **Testing_subsampling_methods**: contains three Rmd (and three corresponding pdf) files detailing how the sampling density and specific sampling scheme were chosen in space and time
     - **Semivariogram_spatial_subsampling.Rmd**: fitting semivariograms to the mean relative abundance reconstructions to justify the spatial sampling density (every three grid cells)